-These switched on people had found something really useful and had asked a very simple question (TS) what and how else can I use this?
-They did the drills on a daily basis and had learnt to do covert EFT and had also practiced so often that the "Drills" had become an anchor for them.
+These switched on people had found something beneficial and had asked a straightforward question (TS) what and how else can I use this?
+They did the drills on a daily basis and had learnt to do covert EFT and had also practised so often that the "Drills" had become an anchor for them.

 I began scanning my self and realised that I to had allowed some of the stuff to become an anchor within my own energetic system.
 For those of you who do not know what an anchor is.

 Or.
-You are fifty years old and with your parents in some social situation and mum looks at you in "that way" Inside you suddenly feel like a five year old.
-They are two examples of simple anchors, we all have them and one of the tricks of being an adult is to remove all the unhelpful ones and install real good ones.
+You are fifty years old and with your parents in some social situation and mum looks at you in "that way" Inside you suddenly feel like a five-year-old.
+They are two examples of simple anchors, we all have them, and one of the tricks of being an adult is to remove all the unhelpful ones and install excellent ones.

 What the clients and I had noticed is that after a while, we were getting results with the drills with just a thought or simple hand movement.
-Now this is cool and something that I decided to play with as it could be very useful and it seamed like my subconscious mind had already set it up for me to use.
+Now, this is cool and something that I decided to play with as it could be beneficial and it seemed like my subconscious mind had already set it up for me to use.

 I noticed a sharp pain in my left shoulder and a negative internal voice in my head, "Why the fcuk does he always do this, just push" and a feeling of frustration in my body.
-The pain got worst and also my triceps hurt.
-All in an instant.
+The pain got worst, and also my triceps hurt.
+In an instant.

 Instantly the pain went along with the frustration.
 I also noticed that my body began to relax and I started to ride from different areas of my body.
 I then forgot all about it and enjoyed the ride and the company of my riding companion.

-It seams that with practice we build an unconscious habit of removing problems I know other systems also do this including NLP and hypnosis however I thought I would just mention it, as it may be something that you can play with and explore.
-So does EFT become a subconscious process with practice.
+It seems that with practice we build an unconscious habit of removing problems I know other systems also do this including NLP and hypnosis, however, I thought I would just mention it, as it may be something that you can play with and explore.
+So does EFT become a subconscious process with practice?